priyam-sharma909/Dynamic-Modeling-and-Feedback-Control-of-a-Continuous-Bioreactor-System/README.md

 **Folder:** `Open Loop Model`

-Run the files in this folder to simulate the nonlinear dynamics of the bioreactor (chemostat).
+Run the files in this folder to simulate the nonlinear dynamics of the bioreactor system.

 **Outputs:**